Table of Contents

 - Baseline limits need to be defined to get a warning by the system about the system starting to deteriorate, and corrective actions have to be performed.

-- Collecting and recording measurements to establish the CBM program should be in the centre of the plan.
+- Collecting and recording measurements to establish the CBM program should be at the centre of the plan.

 - Analyze the data coming from inspections and sensors to plot a trend and schedule maintenance work accordingly.